iqrahussainn/Brain-Tumor-Classification-Using-Deep-Learning-and-3D-Transformer-Integration/README.md

 This approach allowed the network to capture global spatial dependencies that may not be learned through convolutional operations alone.

+Batch Normalization and Early Stopping were incorporated to improve training stability.
+Experiments were also conducted with different attention head configurations and dense layer sizes to evaluate the effect of model complexity on performance.

 5. Experimental Results
 5.1 CNN Results
-Confusion Matrix
-Insert your CNN confusion matrix image here.

 Performance Metrics

 Metric	Value
-Accuracy	75%
+Accuracy	80.0%
-Precision	0.80
-Recall	0.60
-F1 Score	0.57
-The CNN correctly identified all High Risk cases while misclassifying some Low Risk cases.
+Training Samples	20
+Validation Samples	5
+Correct Predictions	4
+Incorrect Predictions	1

+The enhanced CNN model achieved an accuracy of 80% on the validation dataset.
+The integration of Data Augmentation, Batch Normalization, Early Stopping, Dropout, and larger convolution filters improved model stability and reduced overfitting.
+Despite the limited dataset size, the CNN successfully learned meaningful tumor characteristics from MRI images.

 5.2 Transformer Results
 Confusion Matrix
 [[0 3]
 [0 2]]

 Performance Metrics

 Metric	Value
-Accuracy	40%
+Accuracy	40.0%
 Precision	0.40
 Recall	1.00
 F1 Score	0.57

-The Transformer successfully identified High Risk cases but incorrectly classified all Low Risk cases as High Risk.
+The Transformer-based model classified all validation samples as High Risk, resulting in poor classification of Low Risk cases.
+Although the self-attention mechanism successfully captured global voxel relationships, the model was unable to generalize effectively because of the limited dataset size.

 6. Discussion
-The CNN achieved better performance than the Transformer on the selected dataset.
-The CNN obtained an accuracy of 75%, indicating its ability to learn useful tumor characteristics from segmented MRI images.

-Although the Transformer architecture provides the ability to model long-range voxel relationships, its performance was limited by the small dataset size.
-Transformers generally require significantly larger datasets to effectively learn attention patterns.
+Classification Performance Comparison

+Model	Accuracy
+Random Forest	87.5%
+CNN	80.0%
+3D CNN + Transformer	40.0%

+The Random Forest classifier achieved the highest accuracy of 87.5%.
+This performance can be attributed to the effectiveness of the extracted GLCM texture features and geometric features used for classification.

+The CNN achieved an accuracy of 80%.
+The addition of Data Augmentation, Batch Normalization, Early Stopping, Dropout, and larger convolution filters improved training stability and reduced overfitting.
+These enhancements enabled the network to learn discriminative tumor features despite the limited dataset size.

+The Transformer-based model achieved only 40% accuracy.
+Although Transformers are capable of modeling global relationships through self-attention mechanisms, they generally require significantly larger datasets.
+With only 25 MRI cases available, the Transformer struggled to learn effective feature representations and tended to predict a single class.

-The results suggest that CNN-based methods remain more practical for small medical imaging datasets, while Transformer-based approaches may become advantageous when larger datasets are available.
+These results demonstrate that increasing model complexity does not always improve performance.
+For small medical imaging datasets, traditional machine learning and CNN-based approaches may outperform Transformer-based architectures.

 7. Conclusion
-This project presented a complete deep vision pipeline for brain tumor analysis using MRI images from the BraTS dataset.
+This project presented a complete brain tumor analysis pipeline using MRI images from the BraTS dataset.
 The framework incorporated preprocessing, segmentation, feature extraction, classification, and Transformer-based learning.

+MRI images were enhanced using Gaussian filtering, mean filtering, median filtering, anti-aliasing, and resizing techniques.
+Tumor regions were segmented using Sobel edge detection and morphological operations.
+Statistical texture features and geometric features were extracted and stored for analysis.

+Three classification approaches were evaluated:

+• Random Forest Classifier

+• Convolutional Neural Network (CNN)

+• 3D CNN + Transformer

-The CNN model achieved an accuracy of 75% and demonstrated better performance than the Transformer architecture.
-The Transformer model achieved an accuracy of 40%, highlighting the challenges of applying attention-based architectures to small datasets.
+The Random Forest classifier achieved the highest accuracy of 87.5%, followed by the CNN with 80.0% accuracy.
+The Transformer-based model achieved 40.0% accuracy because of the limited dataset size.

-Overall, the study demonstrates the effectiveness of deep learning techniques for automated brain tumor analysis and provides valuable insights into the strengths and limitations of CNN and Transformer approaches.
+The study demonstrates that traditional machine learning and CNN-based approaches remain highly effective for small medical imaging datasets, while Transformer architectures generally require larger datasets to achieve their full potential.

 8. Future Work
 Future improvements may include:

-Increasing the dataset size
+• Increasing the dataset size

-Using additional MRI modalities
+• Using additional MRI modalities

-Implementing advanced Vision Transformers
+• Implementing advanced Vision Transformers

-Applying data augmentation techniques
+• Applying data augmentation techniques

-Exploring hybrid CNN-Transformer architectures
+• Exploring hybrid CNN-Transformer architectures

-Using clinically validated labels instead of generated risk categories
+• Using clinically validated labels instead of generated risk categories

+• Investigating transfer learning and pretrained medical imaging models for improved performance on limited datasets.

 9. References
 Menze, B. et al. The Multimodal Brain Tumor Image Segmentation Benchmark (BraTS).